 3 Their father gave them great gifts of silver and gold and precious things, with fortified cities in Judah; but he gave the kingdom to Jehoram, because he was the firstborn.

-Although Jehoram had killed all his brothers and other princes of Israel, yet he had no rest, for God stirred up many adversaries against him who invaded Judah and carried away all his possessions including his sons and his wives.
-Afterwards, God struck him with an incurable disease.
+Although Jehoram had killed all his brothers and other princes of Israel, he had no rest, for God stirred up many adversaries against him who invaded Judah and carried away all his possessions, including his sons and his wives.
+Afterward, Jehoram was struck with an incurable disease.

 16 Moreover the LORD stirred up against Jehoram the spirit of the Philistines and the Arabians who were near the Ethiopians.